Eagle Ridge Middle School Robotics Club

 How can I request to join the club?

 The club is run by parent volunteers with support from school PTA and staff.
-There is a limited capacity and the club usually gets filled in the first week of school.
-All student registrations received after the club is filled will be added to the waitlist and notified accordingly.
-There will be a kick-off ceremony on September 23rd, 2023, Saturday from 10:30am to 12:00pm starting with a presentation about the club, the new season game and Q&A. The kick-off will be hosted at ERMS cafeteria.
+There is a limited capacity and the club usually gets filled very quick.
+To support the growing demand for robotics, 2 clubs will be formed this year with 2 different days of meet.
+All student registrations received after the club is filled to the capacity will be added to the waitlist and notified accordingly.
+There will be a kick-off ceremony on "DATE TBD" from 10:30am to 12:00pm starting with a presentation about the club, the new season game and Q&A. The kick-off will be hosted at ERMS cafeteria.
 All registered students and parents, both confirmed and waitlisted are required to participate in the kick-off event.
 Registered students will receive communication about the kick-off closer to the event.

 What is the club meeting schedule?

-The club usually meets on Tuesdays evening 6:15 to 7:30pm.
+The club meeting is planned on Tuesdays & Wednesdays evening 6:30 to 7:30pm.
 Only registered students can participate in the club.
 There is no busing for the students.
 A parent is required to be present with the child during the club meeting.
 Parents also take turns to volunteer at the student tables to ensure that students are using the tools and hardware in a safe manner and provide guidance to the students to help them stay focused on tasks.
 Parent involvement is critical to the success of the program, so this is not a program where parents can drop-off and pick-up their children.

 What will students learn from the club?